joegung77/social-network-app/README.md

 ### Features

--Share posts of up to 200 characters
+- Share posts of up to 200 characters

--Upload images
+- Upload images

--Comment on friends' posts
+- Comment on friends' posts